cyrusjks10/STAT3106_Final_Proj/README.md

 ## Navigating this repository

 The files 'ep_scripts.json' and 'eps_df.csv' are the datafiles.
+The files'get_episode_scripts.py' and 'get_eps_data.py' are the scripts used to scrape the episode scripts and  the episode ratings data.
 The other files are the code an report.